jrekier/minimal-mistakes/_posts/2016-05-06-rotating-frames.md

 X(t)=e^{A[\omega]t}\cdot X(0)
 $$

 The matrix exponential on the right-hand-side being the **propagator**.
-For good measure, here is its full expression:
+Here is its full expression:

 \begin{align}
 e^{A[\omega]t}=\left(